Christina Hardyment

 My interests divide between a fascination with the historical background to our everyday lives – the way we run our homes and bring up our children, and the food we eat – and a love of literary geography: exploring the settings that inspired writers classic and modern.
 I’m also a little obsessed with fifteenth century England and its literature.
 I’ve written eleven books on these subjects.
 The best known are Dream Babies: Childcare Advice from John Locke to Gina Ford and Arthur Ransome and Captain Flint’s Trunk (which resulted in my becoming Executor of the Arthur Ransome Literary Estate).
 I have also written a fifteenth century biography, Malory: The Life and Times of King Arthur’s Chronicler

 Writing Malory led to a fascination with Alice Chaucer, Geoffrey Chaucer’s granddaughter, and I’ve been trying my hand at fiction as so little is known about her.
 The first book, Alyce Chaucer 1: The Serpent of Division was published in December 2022.
 I spelt her name Alyce as that’s the way she wrote it. .
-It was followed in October 2023 by the second: Alyce Chaucer 2: The Book of the Duchess and now in October 1924 the third in the series, Alyce Chaucer 3 Murder Will Out, is available.
-Double click on their titles or covers for more details.
-I will be talking about Alyce and all three books at the 2025 Oxford Literary Festival.
-The audiobook of The Serpent of Division, read by Clare Wille, was released by W F Howes on Audible.co.uk on 21 December 2023.
-It makes great listening.
+It was followed in October 2023 by the second: Alyce Chaucer 2: The Book of the Duchess.
+The third in the series, Alyce Chaucer 3 Murder Will Out,was published in October 2024.
+Double click on their titles or covers for more details and to order.
+I will be talking about Alyce and all three books at the 2025 Oxford Literary Festival on 1st April.

 Will there be a fourth Alyce novel?
 Ideas and settings are swirling in my head.
 Watch this space … Better, let me know if you’d like one!
-What might help create one is the Festival in her honour which is being held at Ewelme between 16th and 18th May, 2025.
+What might help create one is the Festival in honour of Alyce Chaucer’s 550 centenary which is being held at Ewelme between 16th and 18th May, 2025.
 I will be talking about her fictional life; Rowena Archer will be giving the facts, John Goodall will be talking about her tomb and the God’s House she and her husband founded, and Nicholas Orme will describe life in a medieval school.
 Other speakers will discuss medieval fashions, farming and medical practices, and there will be a concert of medieval music.
 Find out more about it at https://www.alycechaucer.uk

 In Spring 2026, my sequel to Novel Houses, Novel Crime Scenes: Twenty Deadly Landscapes from Dartmoor to Cape Wrath will be published by Bodleian Publishing.
+It features The Hound of the Baskervilles in Devon, The Thirty-nine Steps in Galloway, Rogue Male in Dorset and books by Agatha Christie, Margery Allingham and Dorothy Sayers.

 My second book about Arthur Ransome is The World of Arthur Ransome. part biography, part companion to all twelve books of the Swallows & Amazons saga, It was published by Frances Lincoln in October 2012.